 Software is one of the best property management tips when it comes to dealing with property owners.
 Utilize a management system with an owner portal so each owner can access documents relating to their property.
 Also, set up triggers to keep owners in the loop regarding maintenance and use the software to document all instances of concern, including late rent and eviction proceedings and documentation.

 Use Tenant Feedback To Your Advantage

 Although viewing negative feedback is never pleasant, it’s a great resource for determining which aspects of your business need addressing.
 No matter what the source of your feedback is, do your best to approach it positively.

 Respond to Reviews

 If you encounter a negative review on Google, Facebook, Yelp, or any other site, respond to it as quickly as possible.
 Never engage in an argument with a tenant or prospective client online.
 Instead, stay calm, stay positive, and apologize for any negative actions on your or the company’s part.
 Then, offer contact information so you and the tenant can resolve the issue privately.

 Use Resident Surveys

-Resident surveys offer your tenants a way to notify you of areas of concern as well as areas of improvement.
-You can automate these surveys to roll out after move-in, move-out, or after a work order is completed.
-Use the information provided in these surveys to address potential concerns and identify potential employees of them, or other issues moving forward.
+Resident surveys offer your tenants a way to notify you of areas of concern and improvement.
+You can automate these surveys to roll out after move-in, move-out, or completion of a work order.
+Use the information provided in these surveys to address potential concerns and identify potential employees of them or other issues moving forward.